 The correct organizing products can really help here.
 Use clear or color-coordinated, well-labeled bins, and organize them by date so that you can rotate them as each holiday arrives.
 Make full use of each bin, rather than leaving some half-full, as this wastes space.
 It is totally ok to use one bin for adjacent holidays.
 There are many helpful organizing products, such as soft wreath bags that can hold multiple wreaths and divided ornament boxes making packing and storing quick and easy while protecting your treasures.

 If you are not using everything you have, pare down to your favorites.
 Passing along unused holiday items gives someone else the opportunity to love and enjoy them right now.
-Only having what you love simplifies each and every holiday and brings joy instead of chaos.
+Only having what you love simplifies each holiday and brings joy instead of chaos.
+Or, if space at home is still tight, consider using self-storage options or storage options wherever you are based, which provide a secure and accessible way to keep your seasonal items organized and out of the way until you need them again.

 Jenn Dwight – Ideal Organizing + Design